The BEST Margarita Recipe!

 So simple!
 To make a single-serving homemade margarita…

-- Prep your glasses: If you would like to salt the rim of your glass, run a juicy lime wedge around the rim, then dip it in coarse Kosher salt, and set aside.
+- Prep your glasses: If you would like to salt the rim of your glass, run a juicy lime wedge around the rim, then dip the rim in coarse Kosher salt, and set aside.

 - Combine your ingredients in a cocktail shaker: Combine your tequila, lime juice, orange liqueur, and a few ice cubes in a cocktail shaker.
 Or if you don’t have a cocktail shaker, you can shake things up in a mason jar or just stir everything together in a measuring cup.